DanAddison/isaac-bolton/readme.md

   </a>
 </p>
 <h1 align="center">
-  DA Boilerplate
+  Isaac Bolton
 </h1>

 ## Description

-A really awesome starting point for creating bespoke websites.
+A simple portfolio website for an artist.

 ## Docs